Internships – Students

 Compensation for Interns

 Employers are strongly encouraged to compensate interns through hourly wages, stipends and/or assistance with lodging expenses.
 Compensation varies from industry to industry.
-According to the U.S. Fair Labor Standards Act (FLSA), employers do not have to pay interns who qualify as trainees.
-However, the U.S. Department of Labor has outlined six criteria for determining whether an internship qualifies as a trainee:
+According to the U.S. Fair Labor Standards Act (FLSA), Fact Sheet #71 (Updated January 2018) employers are to pay employees for their work.
+The sheet also outlines the “primary beneficiary test” to help determine if an intern or student is considered an employee or not under FLSA.

-All six criteria must be met for the internship to be considered a legitimate unpaid internship.
-More details available in Fact Sheet #71: Internship.
+The seven factor test can help an employer determine if the internship offered can be considered a legitimate unpaid internship.
+Full details are available in Fact Sheet #71: Internship.
 It is up to employers to adhere to all state and federal wage and hour laws.

 Intern employers are expected to provide work experiences that are both challenging and educational.
 Interns should have a supervisor or mentor committed to the professional development of others.
 Those supervising an intern should be a specialist in the same field as the student’s field of study.
 A few specific expectations are: